-\\The two independent Cllrs are not part of a political group and therefore are not entitled to be allocated any seats under proportionality rules.
-Should either the Labour or Conservative Group wish to allocate a seat(s) to one or both independents on a specific member body, that may be done by a decision of Full Council by a suspension to proportionality rules subject to their being no dissent at vote.

-The seats on committees have been allocated according to proportionality rules (as set out in Appendix A).

-- 4.5 The rules apply to the committees established by Full Council to discharge its functions under s.101 of the Local Government Act 1972 (the 1972 Act).
-These are known as ordinary Committees and are listed at Appendix A with the proposed allocation of seats reflecting the political balance rules for approval. - 4.6 Political balance does not apply to the Cabinet or its Committees.
-The Leader must appoint 2 to 9 Councillors to the Cabinet. - 4.7 The political balance rules apply to Overview and Scrutiny Committees (Scrutiny Boards) under s.9FA of the Local Government Act 2000 (the 2000 Act) with the exception of the third rule which only applies to ordinary Committees.
-Each Scrutiny Board must be politically balanced, and the proposed allocations are set out in Appendix A. Budget and Corporate Scrutiny Management Board has been removed from the calculation of seats as the board is made up of a Chair and Chairs/Vice Chairs of Scrutiny Boards.
-As previously, approved, there are two opposition members appointed to this body (in total).
+- \The Independent member is not a part of a political group and therefore is not entitled to be allocated any seats under proportionality rules. \\Although affiliated to a party, the Green Party member is not recognised as a "group" under political proportionality.
+Should either the Labour or Conservative Group wish to allocate a seat(s) other members on a specific member body, that may be done by a decision of Full Council by a suspension to proportionality rules subject to their being no dissent at vote.
+The seats on committees have been allocated according to proportionality rules (as set out in Appendix 1). - 3.6 The rules apply to the committees established by Full Council to discharge its functions under s.101 of the Local Government Act 1972 (the 1972 Act).
+These are known as ordinary Committees and are listed at Appendix 1 with the proposed allocation of seats reflecting the political balance rules for approval. - 3.7 Political balance does not apply to the Cabinet or its Committees.
+The Leader must appoint 2 to 9 Councillors to the Cabinet. - 3.8 The political balance rules apply to Overview and Scrutiny Committees (Scrutiny Boards) under s.9FA of the Local Government Act 2000 (the 2000 Act) except for the third rule which only applies to ordinary Committees.
+Each Scrutiny Board must be politically balanced, and the proposed allocations are set out in Appendix 1.
+Budget and Corporate Scrutiny Management Board has been removed from the calculation of seats as the Board is made up of a Chair and Chairs/Deputy Chairs of Scrutiny Boards.
+As previously approved, there are two opposition members appointed to this body (in total).